With Burgess Meredith (1908-1997) at his

 one-time courtesan at ANDY WARHOL'S FACTORY in the '60s; now the terror

-South of Sunset and proprietress of the lovely Scarlet Empress shop
+South of Sunset and former proprietress of the lovely Scarlet Empress

 Speaking of horror, I am happy to report that old fashioned horror